facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 How Much Can I Earn in Years Prior to the Year I reach FRA?

 If you claim benefits early and are working prior to the year you reach FRA and earn more than $22,320 (2024; $23,400 in 2025), your benefits will be reduced.
-Specifically, you the Social Security Administration (SSA) will deduct $1 from your benefits for each $2 you earn over the limit.
+Specifically, the Social Security Administration (SSA) will deduct $1 from your benefits for each $2 you earn over the limit.

 It's important to note that for this calculation, your military pension and VA disability compensation are not considered earnings and are not included.
 It also doesn't include dividends, interest or other investment income.